Shyness, its definition, as well as others, for the sake of comparison.

 The Excess of Selfish and Selfless

-Of course there are extremes to being selfish, just as there are when one is selfless.
+Of course, there are extremes to being selfish, just as there are when one is selfless.
 Narcissists on one end and martyrs on the other.
 Moderation within that spectrum is vital.

 I am not even close to either of those ends, placing myself in the middle most days.

-When I am moving toward the narcissistic side of selfishness, I am listening to my ego as opposed to my own solid intuition.
-But as with most things in life, it is important to go where maybe we should not in order to recognize our limitations or boundaries.
+When I am moving toward the narcissistic side of selfishness, I am listening to my ego as opposed to my solid intuition.
+But as with most things in life, it is vital to go where we should not in order to recognize our limitations or boundaries.
 Remembering that our actions influence others, directly and indirectly.
 There are collateral disturbances with almost everything we do (some good, some not).

 Being Shy, Serious and Okay

-Like many women, I grow weary of the labels; difficult, emotional, moody, high maintenance, or too passionate.
-These descriptions linger over me simply because I choose to be serious at times or more authentic which may be too direct for some.
+Like many women, I grow weary of the labels: difficult, emotional, moody, high maintenance, or too passionate.
+These descriptions linger over me simply because I choose to be serious at times or more authentic, which may be too direct for some.
 A smile is not included in the exchange.

-I laugh plenty when there are things to laugh about.
-Often laughing at myself.
+I laugh plenty when there are things to laugh about—often laughing at myself.
 The importance of laughing is not lost on me and hearing the laughter of others brings me joy.
 When meditating while walking or going about my daily routine, smiling or cheerful behavior is not necessarily part of the equation.
-Smiling does not indicate my well being or anyone else’s for that matter.
+Smiling does not indicate my well-being or anyone else’s, for that matter.

 Being agreeable with a smile on your face is a cultural expectation among women.
 In the most basic sense, it can often mean shut up, be still, smile, no one wants to hear what you have to say.
-I know this sounds pre 1950’s, but the assumption still lurks beneath the surface of many an encounter.
+I know this sounds pre-1950s, but the assumption still lurks beneath the surface of many an encounter.

 Looking into someone’s eyes is a better indicator of how they are doing.
-It is a deeper more authentic manner of knowing a person’s state of mind.
+It is a deeper, more authentic manner of knowing a person’s state of mind.

 Traversing the Shy, Selfish and Selfless Spectrum